• ERA

 Eurojust

 Eurojust is an agency of the European Union established in 2002.
-Eurojust stimulates and improves the coordination of investigations and prosecutions and the cooperation between the competent authorities in the Member States, particularly by facilitating the execution of international mutual legal assistance requests and the implementation of extradition requests.
-Eurojust supports in any way possible the competent authorities of the Member States to render their investigations and prosecutions more effective when dealing with cross-border crime.
+Eurojust stimulates and improves the coordination of investigations and prosecutions and the cooperation between the competent authorities in the Member States.

 • Network of National Experts on Joint Investigation Teams